neoseele/techtalk/iptables/iptables.md

 * [reference #1](https://www.digitalocean.com/community/tutorials/a-deep-dive-into-iptables-and-netfilter-architecture)
 * [reference #2](https://cateee.net/lkddb/web-lkddb/IP_NF_RAW.html)

-# What is iptables Tables
+# Tables

-`tables` are used to organize firewall rules.
+**tables** are used to organize firewall rules.
 These tables classify rules according to the type of decisions they are used to make.

 iptables contains 5 tables: